nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor requests to list suppliers
-2. Salsey shows a list of suppliers
+2. Salesy shows a list of suppliers
 3. Vendor requests to delete a specific supplier in the list
-4. Salsey deletes the supplier
+4. Salesy deletes the supplier

     Use case ends.